 Step 3: Fetch the information from your database

 - Subject Line: MarketingDive has pointed out that a personalized subject line brings a 50% higher open rate.
 For personalizing your subject line with dynamic content, you just have to draft a subject line with a variable.
 As an example, you can use the geographical location, name, or any other relevant field that fits in your subject line.

-- Email Copy: Depending on your cause area and purpose of the email, you can add different dynamic elements in your email design.
+- Email Copy: Depending on your cause area and the purpose of the email, you can add different dynamic elements to your email design.
 Just insert the variable where you want to display the dynamic text through the dynamic email tool you are using and you will be good to go.
 You even have the provision to add dynamically changing images, as shown in the email example below.

 Mistakes to Avoid

 - You must check the authenticity of the subscriber’s data before implementing dynamic content personalization in your emails.
 Make sure that the source of your contact information is reliable.
-It is advisable to have an “Update your information” link in your email so that supporters can change their information, if needed.
+It is advisable to have an “Update your information” link in your email so that supporters can change their information if needed.

-- A Harris Interactive or Janrain survey has revealed that 60% people would provide their information happily if it was used for their benefit.
-It is of utmost importance that you collect contact information by an opt-in and conversion form or by sending an email that requests for the same.
+- A Harris Interactive or Janrain survey has revealed that 60% of people would provide their information happily if it was used for their benefit.
+It is of utmost importance that you collect contact information by an opt-in and conversion form or by sending an email that requests the same.

 Using dynamic content has a huge scope in the world of nonprofit email marketing.
 The key to this is gathering maximum donor data and segmenting your list.
 Just follow these simple tips and you will be able to create a campaign that brings you better donor conversions and higher ROI.

 About the author: